Pooky/PyRegedit/README.md

 No. All changes which you made on current hive are not saved until you manually saved it.
-Also, after first save is made a backup copy - which should help, when something happend with original file.
+Also, after first save is made a backup copy - which should help, when something happened with original file.

 ### How is performed changes of hive?